Broadridge (BR)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Broadridge’s ROIC has increased over the last few years. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.
+Fortunately, Broadridge’s has increased over the last few years.
+This is a great sign when paired with its already strong returns.
+It could suggest its competitive advantage or profitable growth opportunities are expanding.

 10. Balance Sheet Assessment

 It was good to see Broadridge beat analysts’ EPS expectations this quarter.
-We were also glad its revenue guidance for next quarter trumped Wall Street’s estimates.
-Zooming out, we think this was a good print with some key areas of upside.
-The stock remained flat at $221.18 immediately after reporting.
+We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
+Zooming out, we think this was a solid print.
+The stock traded up 1.7% to $201.67 immediately after reporting.

 12. Is Now The Time To Buy Broadridge?

-Broadridge’s P/E ratio based on the next 12 months is 24.6x.
-When scanning the business services space, Broadridge trades at a fair valuation.
+Broadridge’s P/E ratio based on the next 12 months is 20.6x.
+Looking at the business services space right now, Broadridge trades at a compelling valuation.
 If you’re a fan of the business and management team, now is a good time to scoop up some shares.